Bow Backing

 Rough up the back surface before applying glue to increase the surface area.

-Regardless the back (sinew, cotton, or hide) always tripple, or quadruple the hide glue layer before applying the backing; this will inundate the surface with a dry wood glue layer, seeping and filling every pore, readying the surface for the glue soaked backing to ultimately make the backing and the bow realy become one; these layers should be thin to make a thick layer.
+Regardless the back (sinew, cotton, hide, &c. ) always tripple, or quadruple the hide glue layer before applying the backing; this will inundate the surface with a dry wood glue layer, seeping and filling every pore, readying the surface for the glue soaked backing to ultimately make the backing material and the wood realy become one; these layers should be thin to ultimately make a thick layer.

 Wrap well with a cotton wrap while drying.
 The same bowyer mentioned earlier (Clay Haines) suggested using a weighted sleeve slid on the limb to keep the backing down while drying.